arseniy-nikitochkin/DeelFrontendTest/questions.md

   -Replace constructor state initialization  with useState hook
   -Replace lifecycle methods with useEffect hook(s)
   -Replace methods with functions wrapped in useCallbacks
-  -Make the body of render() method the body of your Functional Component
+  -Make the body of render() method to be the body of your Functional Component
 11. List a few ways styles can be used with components.
     -Inline styles
     -normal css classNames